strangerstudios/pmpro-approvals/readme.txt

 = How to Use =
 1. To set a level's approval requirements, edit your membership level and adjust the settings under "Approval Settings".
 1. To process membership approvals, navigate to the Approvals Dashboard under Memberships > Approvals.
-1. To customize the emails related to this plugin, install the PMPro Email Templates Add On.
-The email template for this plugin will be added to the list of templates available to edit. https://www.paidmembershipspro.com/add-ons/email-templates-admin-editor/
+1. To customize the emails related to this plugin, navigate to Memberships > Settings > Email Templates in the WordPress admin.

 View full documentation at: https://www.paidmembershipspro.com/add-ons/approval-process-membership/